What should I know about preparing for deployment?

 Every day, Veterans who served in the Army, Marine Corps, Navy, Air Force, and Coast Guard connect with proven resources, services, and support to address the issues affecting their lives.
 If preparing for military deployment is interfering with your health and well-being or is getting in the way of your relationships, daily activities, or work, you may want to reach out for support.
 Consider connecting with:

 - Your doctor.
 Ask if your doctor has experience treating Service members or can refer you to someone who does.

 - Your local VA Medical Center or Vet Center.
 VA specializes in the care and treatment of Veterans.

 Explore these resources for helping Service members cope when preparing for deployment.

-Learn more about the possible associations between preparing for deployment and other concerns, such as trouble sleeping, feeling on edge, relationship problems, anger and irritability, anxiety disorders, and depression.
+Learn more about what you can do if you are experiencing specific concerns related to prelaring for deployment, such as trouble sleeping, feeling on edge, relationship problems, anger and irritability, anxiety disorders, and depression.